JHayward93/rst_templates/Main_Page.rst

 About me
 *********

-Three things that I would describe who I am
+Three things that I would describe who I am:

 * I am a gamer
 * I am a musician
-* I enjoy activities such as hiking swimming
+* I enjoy activities such as hiking and swimming

 .. |Current class| replace:: Tools and Technology